 The trend towards fantasy fiction

-In the first instance, I believe it is due to the fact that most of the biggest MG successes in the past year or two have been fantasy stories (think of Starfell or Nevermoor for example) and fantasy YA is always in fashion (the endless string of titles similar to The Mortal Instrument series are living proof).
+In the first instance, I believe it is due to the fact that most of the biggest MG successes in the past year or two have been fantasy stories (think of Starfell or Nevermoor, for example) and fantasy YA is always in fashion (the endless string of titles similar to the Mortal Instruments series are living proof).

 On top of that, I think we can safely assume that to a certain extent this is also due to an intrinsic need for escapism that comes from having lived almost a full year in the midst of a global pandemic, one lockdown after the other.